SBKila/PowermeterBoard/readme.txt

 27/08/23 Change UI for save all and reboot (PM part).
 28/08/23 Fix UI add remove PM issues ==> disable item in menu list PM reference 30/08/23 add wifi info in UI
+04/09/23 FiX MQTT settings UI and state notification

 @todo
 => Understanb how to manage connection to MQTT server full connected or connect on demand ??
-=> next debug MQTT login+password when nothing is set for now isSetup flag is unsed as work around
-=> Think about moving adapter to PMBoard project => it is not HA lib => Add action warning in UI
+=> next debug MQTT login+password when nothing is set for now isSetup flag is used as work around => Think about moving adapter to PMBoard project => it is not HA lib => Add action warning in UI
 => Change UI for save all and reboot (MQTT part)
+=> Click reload reset all powermeter select index of add pm dialog